 Special Opportunities

-The Department of Religious Studies has greatly benefited from donors who have endowed scholarship funds to support its students (either as merit-based awards or funds used throughout the semester, and at the Chair’s discretion, to assist those in financial need).
+The department has also greatly benefited from donors who have endowed scholarship funds to support its students (either as merit-based awards or funds used throughout the semester, and at the Chair’s discretion, to assist those in financial need).
 The names of the students who have received these awards, selected by a faculty committee each year, are inscribed on plaques that hang in the department’s lounge.

-The department conducts four ongoing lecture and discussion series and also supports an active Religious Studies Student Association.
+The department conducts ongoing lecture and discussion series and also supports an active Religious Studies Student Association.
 Find us on Facebook: "Department of Religious Studies at The University of Alabama" and the "Religious Studies Student Association" or on Twitter/X @StudyReligion, Instagram, and LinkedIn.
 Finally, in addition to featuring undergraduate research on the department's blog, the Department of Religious Studies hosts an annual student research symposium.
 Talk to an REL professor about getting involved.

 Students earning the bachelor of arts (BA) degree with a major in religious studies must complete all University, College, and departmental degree requirements.
 These include the general education requirements, the following major requirements, all requirements for an approved minor and other necessary credits to total 120 credit hours.